 Healthcare organisations align with the external environment, responding to its policies, urgencies, and incentives.
-Organisations are motivated by how they and their leaders are evaluated, and their performance rewarded (ie, rewarded for operational efficiency rather than to respond well to their patients'
+Organisations are motivated by how they and their leaders are evaluated, and their performance rewarded (ie, rewarded for operational efficiency rather than to respond well to their patients' problems).
+Given these complexities, leaders may judge that acting in dissonance with these demands is neither possible nor sensible or too costly.
+Yet, healthcare organisations must play a pivotal role in leading change.

-Leaders can choose to oppose, reinterpret and correct their organisation's alignment19 by fostering careful and kind care.
+Leaders can choose to oppose, reinterpret and correct their organisation's alignment by fostering careful and kind care.
 Leaders have led pioneering transformations such as electronic health records, open notes, continuous quality improvement, lean, or value-based healthcare despite facing barriers to their adoption and long before there were policies and incentives for such initiatives.
 Their actions contributed to subsequent policy reforms.
 From these lessons, leaders can draw the necessary courage to shift their gaze away from industrial healthcare and embrace bold experiments to shift policy and change to the culture needed to achieve careful and kind care.